 It may take some time for you to modify the way in which you express your anger.
 Suggestions include:

-• If you are worried about your anger, see a counsellor or a psychologist.
+- If you are worried about your anger, see a counselor or a psychologist.